openAgile/CommitStream.Web/doc/deployment.md

   * When commits found, then render HTML for the side-panel button such that when clicked it displays the commit info in the content area of the panel
  * When no, then ensure that no additional HTTP calls on the client get made related to CommitStream until the feature gets enabled

+## Goals for Enabling Release Activities

+* Let deployment be an Ops concern, separate from release activities.
+Minimize, even eliminate, work for Ops in release activities.
+* Let release be a business concern, as manifest by Product Management decisions.
+Put control of release into Product Manager's control.

+# Deploy CommitStream Components

+Deployment is about getting code changes into production.

-## Goals and options for toggling feature in VersionOne instance
+## Goals for Enabling Deployment Activities

-###Goals###
+* With release activities separated from deployment, we should strive for continuous delivery.
+* Make the process visible.
+Everyone can see that code changes are being made, that changes are checked with tests, and that code is successfully deployed into production.

-* Minimize work that Ops has to do
+* Minimize work that Ops has to do for deployment of CommitStream features.
-* Minimize amount of code baked into Core builds
+* Minimize amount of code baked into Core builds.
+Coupling to the deployment of Core will make it slower to get changes into production.
- * Correlate: Strive for Continuous Delivery
-* Allow customer to signup via their own instance, perhaps only after we have enabled them to see the option via our own remote action.
-See details below in the Hybrid approach.

-###Implementation options###
+# Monitor CommitStream

+Monitoring is about knowing what is happening in production.

+## Goals for Enabling Monitoring

+* Ops knows how to respond to incidents.
+* Ops works with Dev to indentify and eliminate the underlying problems.
+* The business (PM) knows how CommitStream is being used and can use the data to improve CommitStream.
+* The business (PM) knows who wants to have early access to CommitStream.

+# Implementation options

 ## Full Continuous Delivery (CD)